paritytech/ledgeracio/README.md

 #### Uploading an allowlist: `ledgeracio allowlist upload`

-This commands takes one argument: the filename of the signed binary allowlist to upload.
+This command takes one argument: the filename of the signed binary allowlist to upload.
 The command will fail if any of the following occurs:

 - There is no Ledger device connected.